byu-cpe/ecen625/_pages/vivado_tutorial.md

 ### Synthesizing the hardware
 1. Run _Generate Bitstream_.
-1. Copy the produced bitstream to your `lab_vitis/hw` directory.
-Commit this bitstream to Git.
+1. Run _File->Export->Export Bitstream File_ and save the bitstream (*.bit* file) to your `lab_vitis/hw` directory.
-2. Once the bitstream generation is complete, export the hardware:
- *  _File->Export Hardware_.
- * Chose the _Include Bitstream_ option, and choose a location to store the Xilinx Shell Archive (.xsa).
-Mine is placed at `lab_vitis/hw/625_lab5_hw.xsa`.
+1. Run _File->Export->Export Hardware_ and save the hardware description (*.xsa* file) to your `lab_vitis/hw` directory.
 This file will be provided to the software tools in the next section to tell the software tools all about our hardware system configuration.
-3. You should commit this _.xsa_ file to Git.
+1. Commit these files to Git.

+ <span style="color:red">**Important:**</span> Any time you change the hardware design (eg. changing your HLS IP) or block diagram.
+You need to recompile the bitstream in Vivado, and re-export the bitstream and xsa file.
+In addition, if you update your HLS designs, you will need to *Refresh* the IP in Vivado, *before* recompiling the bitstream.
+Vivado keeps a cache of the IP, and if you don't refresh it, it will use the old IP.

 ### Next:  [Vitis Tutorial]({% link _pages/vitis_tutorial.md %})